manell0/couronne/README.md

 - The site is for people who like corounne and want to find old and new friends to play with.

-- Users who find this website are most certainly one who is looking for just and precisely for a register results in Couronne site.
+- Users who find this site are probably one who is looking for just a site where you can register results and find new friends, events and competitions in Couronne

 #### A scope was defined into two categories: